The body’s ability to regrow its liver facilitates an uncommon but growing form of transplantation. A surgeon talks about the procedure

 But some sick people find salvation from another source: living individuals.

-A living liver donation surgery involves removing part of a person's healthy liver — as much as 60 percent — and using this partial liver to replace the recipient's diseased liver.
+A living liver donation surgery involves removing part of a person's healthy liver — as much as 60% — and using this partial liver to replace the recipient's diseased liver.
 In the weeks to come, both the donor and recipient sections will grow to the size of normal livers.

 The exchange, performed on adults since the late 1990s, seems like something out of science fiction.